-The measures are evaluated using various data sources.
-For the 2020 submission due date, DHCC will direct insurers to submit provider-level data by line of business by September 1 (or next applicable business day) for the top 10 largest providers (defined by attributed members, consistent with the methodology in Section 3 and Appendix A) and for those measures which meet the minimum size and denominator thresholds indicated within the detail of each measure.
-When communicating to insurers, the DHCC should provide the following materials:
+By June 30 of each year, DHCC will ask insurers to submit their quality data by line of business by September 1 (or next applicable business day) consistent with the methodology in Section 3 and Appendix G and for those measures which meet the minimum size and denominator thresholds indicated within the detail of each measure.

-- 1. Insurer Quality Data Reporting Manual.
-This document outlines the steps required for submission of health insurer-reported data to the DHCC and is included in this document as Appendix G. - 2.
-Quality Benchmark Performance Submission Template.
-This document should be used by insurers to submit insurer-level and provider-level data to the DHCC, and is included as Attachment 4.
+When communicating to insurers, DHCC should provide the following materials:

-- 3. Attestation of the Accuracy and Completeness of Reported Data.
-Insurers to attest to the accuracy and completeness of both the spending should use this document and quality benchmarks performance data submissions, and is included in this document as Appendix H. - 4.
-DHCC will obtain additional data from NCQA and CDC using the data sources and timelines outlined in the table.
+- 1. Insurer Quality Data Reporting: This document outlines the steps required for insurers to submit their quality data to DHCC and is included herein as Appendix G. - 2.
+Quality Benchmark Data Submission Template: This document should be used by insurers to submit insurer-level and provider-level quality data to DHCC, and is included as Attachment 3. - 3.
+Attestation of the Accuracy and Completeness of Reported Data: Insurers will attest to the accuracy and completeness of their data submissions by completing and submitting the attestation form, found in Appendix H, along with their data submission to DHCC.